- Emergency contraception (EC) can prevent up to over 95% of pregnancies when taken within 5 days after intercourse.

-Who needs emergency contraception?
+Who can use emergency contraception?

 Emergency contraception can be used in a number of situations following sexual intercourse.
+These include:

 - When no contraceptive has been used.